This site was created at His request and is dedicated to His Teachings.

 Pratyahara

-Europeans translate the term pratyahara as control over the senses.
-But senses are not everything that is denoted by the term indriyas, since indriyas include the mind as well.
-It is also essential that the image of “tentacles” evoked by the word indriyas provides profound understanding of the principles of functioning of the mind and consciousness, as well as of the methods of controlling them.
+Europeans translate the term pratyahara as “control over the senses”.
+But senses are not everything that is denoted by the term indriyas, since the indriyas include the mind as well.
+It is also essential that the image of “tentacles” evoked by the word indriyas provides profound understanding of the principles of functioning of the mind and consciousness, as well as of methods of controlling them.

-One cannot attain control over indriyas without mastering the ability to shift the concentration of consciousness between the chakras and main meridians, i.e. the meridians that make up microcosmic orbit plus the middle meridian.
+One cannot attain control over the indriyas without mastering the ability to shift the concentration of the consciousness between the chakras and main meridians, i.e. the meridians that make up microcosmic orbit plus the middle meridian.

 Dharana

-Our loving thirst for God can be partially quenched by working with an Image of a specific Divine Teacher, for example, Jesus Christ, Babaji or Sathya Sai Baba — the One, Whose form in His past incarnation is familiar to us.
+Our loving thirst for God can be partially quenched by working with an Image of a specific Divine Teacher, for example, Jesus Christ, Babaji, or Sathya Sai Baba — the One, Whose form in His past Incarnation is familiar to us.

-If we hold the face of a Divine Teacher in the anahata on the background of emotion of the most intense love that we are capable of, we gradually enter a state when it is not I who look at the world from the anahata, but Him.
-This denotes the state when the Yidam (this is what this Image is called) “becomes alive”, and the meditator is partially merged with Him.
-After that, one may live in Unity with Him in the anahata, or having moved the concentration of the consciousness to the chakras located in the head, one can address Him in the anahata as an Advisor and a Teacher.
-This is not an illusion, but the Divine Teacher entering into His Image created by the meditator.
-He may also become an Instructor in one’s meditative trainings.
-He will lead His devoted disciple through His Consciousness — into the Abode of the Universal Consciousness of the Creator.
+If we hold the face of a Divine Teacher in anahata on the background of the emotion of the most intense love that we are capable of, we gradually enter a state when it is not I who look at the world from anahata but He.
+This denotes the Yidam (this is what this Image is called) becoming alive; we are partially merged with Him.
+After that we may live in Unity with Him in anahata, or having moved the concentration of the consciousness to the chakras located in the head; we can address Him in anahata as an Advisor and a Teacher.

 “If you can visualize the Image of the Teacher in your consciousness with the most complete clarity, you can transfer your consciousness into His, and thus act through His Power, as it were.
 But for this, you must visualize the Image of the Teacher with utmost precision, to the minutest detail, so that the Image does not flicker, suffer distortion or change Its outlines, as frequently happens.
 But if following the exercise of concentration one succeeds in invoking the steady Image of the Teacher, through this one may gain the greatest benefit for oneself, for those around one, and for the work.”
 [1] (Hierarchy: 90).